-Lentil bread is definitely my super healthy nutritious go-to snack at any time.
+Lentil bread is definitely my super healthy gluten-free nutritious go-to snack at any time.
 I often have a slice or two for breakfast or brunch, pre or post-workout.
 It is packed with protein and remarkable nutrition.
 It is quite filling and it takes me a long way.

-I make this all throughout the year, it is a fantastic dish for a work snack, work lunch, working from home quick lunch, to take to a picnic, garden party or in a container to snack after gym.
+I make this all throughout the year, it is a fantastic dish for a work snack, work lunch, working from home quick lunch, to take to a picnic, garden party, or in a container to snack after gym.
 These are just a few ideas.

-We are in the process of re-doing our kitchen from scratch and this is definitely my kinda snack to tuck in.
+We are in the process of re-doing our kitchen from scratch and this is my kinda snack to tuck in.
 It was such a savior.
 Easy to make as long as you have an oven to throw this in for 40 minutes.

 I sometimes soak more lentils than I need and the extra soaked lentils will almost always end up in a delicious recipe like this.